 How Does Crowdfunding Work?

 Crowdfunding has become one of the easiest ways to raise capital.
 It allows you to ask the entire Internet universe for help raising money for any sort of cause.
-You can use the money for any business-related expense, and you don’t have to pay any of it back.
+You can use the funds for any business-related expense, and you don’t have to pay any of it back.

 There are two main types of crowdfunding: